Model Theory of Generic Vector Space Endomorphisms II: Preliminary Results

-One should notice that any $\LKThe$-formula that holds in $\TKvsTheC$ also holds in $T^C_\theta$.
-To be more precise, one has to modify the formula accordingly, e.g., one has to replace quantifiers of the form $\exists x$ with $\exists x \in \VV$ and use the formulas that define addition/multiplication with a scalar instead of the function symbols in $\LKThe$.
-In general, it also turns out that whenever a model $(\mm, \theta)$ of $T^C_\theta$ is existentially closed, then $(\VV, \theta)$ is an existentially closed model of $\TKvsTheC$ (see Remark 3.6 in \cite{chini2025modeltheorygenericvector}).
+One should note that any $\LKThe$-sentence that holds in $\TKvsTheC$ also holds in $T^C_\theta$ (here $\LKThe$ is the language of $K$-vector spaces with an endomorphism).
+To be more precise, one has to modify the sentence accordingly, e.g., quantifiers of the form $\exists x$ must be replaced with $\exists x \in \VV$ and the formulas that define addition/scalar multiplication must be used instead of the function symbols in $\LKThe$.
+In general, it also turns out that whenever a model $(\mm, \theta)$ of $T^C_\theta$ is existentially closed, $(\VV, \theta)$ is an existentially closed model of $\TKvsTheC$ (see Remark 3.4 in \cite{Chi25}).